anyways-open/AspectedRouting/AspectedRouting/Format.md

 Obstacles are objects which are encountered on nodes, e.g. bollards, traffic lights but also turn restrictions.

-The first property for this is `obstacleaccess` which calculates wether or not a vehicle can pass the obstacle.
+The first property for this is `obstacleaccess` which calculates whether or not a vehicle can pass the obstacle.
 The possible values are:

 - "no" of "false": the current vehicle _cannot_ pass this obstacle and should take a different route